christophihl/startupengineer/content/_repos/dat_sci_1/05_dat_viz.md

 ### Challenge 2

-Goal: Visualize the distribution of the mortality rate (deaths / population) with `geom_map()`.
+Goal: Visualize the distribution of the mortality rate (deaths / population) with `geom_map()` (alternatively, you can plot the case-fatality rate (deaths / cases)).
 The necessary longitudinal and lateral data can be accessed with this function:

 ```r
 world <- map_data("world")